akanashiro/pyPsPrintProject/README.md

 It uses a Jinja2 template to render variables in a Word document, so you can customize or create a new document using the same variables.

 **Note:**
 1. This is my hobbyist project I have written for fun in my spare time, so it is not 100% complete.
 Expect some rough edges.
+Use it at your own risk!
 2. PeopleSoft is a product I love and I am releasing this application under the MIT license and the entire PeopleSoft community can benefit from this tool.
 Would be great if somebody fork it and improves it or creates a GUI.

 ### First Steps